romaryd/AgentLaboratory/README.md

 # Agent Laboratory: Using LLM Agents as Research Assistants

+This repository is a fork from Samuel Schmidgall's Agent Laboratory repository.

 <p align="center">
   <img src="media/AgentLabLogo.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">